philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 <https://dl.acm.org/doi/10.1145/3018882.3018893> Language-integrated query with ordering, grouping and outer joins  <https://okmij.org/ftp/meta-programming/index.html#SQUR>
 It is also noted that moanadic comprehension can do sql stuf <https://ncatlab.org/nlab/files/WadlerMonads.pdf> <https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/monad_comprehensions.html> <https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/generalised_list_comprehensions.html#generalised-list-comprehensions> <https://dl.acm.org/doi/10.1145/2034675.2034678>
 LINQ is a whole thing

+Note newtorkx has its own homomorphism and ismorphisms functionality.
+Going to SQl may or may not be more efficient. <https://networkx.org/documentation/stable/reference/algorithms/isomorphism.html> <https://networkx.org/documentation/stable/reference/algorithms/isomorphism.vf2.html#graph-matcher> Everything has bindings to sqlite though.
+Pretty convenient and flexible.
+<https://pallini.di.uniroma1.it/> nauty and traces are high performance isomorphism / automorphism/ canonization solvers

 Query containment.
 Since you can make a sql query to find homomorphisms, you can check query containment as a sql query itself.
 Isn't that fun?